garganubhav/garganubhav.github.io/index.md

 ---

 ### News

 12/20.
-I have transferred to Cisco Meraki
+I have moved to Meraki.

 ---